stepanenko/devops-info/Docker.md

 ## Dockerfile
 Docker can build images automatically by reading the instructions from a Dockerfile.
-A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+A Dockerfile is a text document that contains the instructions to assemble a Docker image.
+When we tell Docker to build our image by executing the `docker build` command, Docker reads these instructions, executes them, and creates a Docker image as a result.

 Example of Dockerfile:
 ```